oliverseries/Custom-Nava-909-Alternative-Firmware/README.md

-# Custom Nava 909 Alternative Firmware
+# Nava 909 Custom Firmware

 ## Description

 This is a fork of the alternative Nava 909 firmware by sandormatyi which can be found [here](https://pages.github.com/](https://github.com/sandormatyi/Nava-909-firmware
 ).
+It has a couple additional features and minor fixes.

 ## New features